 - Puzzle piece enamel dangle, looks just like it sounds.
 This is available in red, yellow, and blue and I’m not sure it was ever carried in the US stores.
 The puzzle piece was not released for Autism Awareness but they are a certainly appropriate symbol for the cause.
 These can still be found in Europe and Australia.

-- Dice – this bead is retired in the US but is currently only available for retail sale in Las Vegas.
+- Dice – this bead is retired and was only available for retail sale in Las Vegas.
 Comes in silver, gold with diamonds or black diamonds which are Las Vegas exclusives and has been retired in the summer of 2012.
 This was replaced with a new Dice with CZs, also only available in Las Vegas for North America but can be purchased in other countries without restriction.

 - Pandora Timebead.
 Timebead is in itself a brand and makes thread-on and clip-on watch faces; they have made these watch faces for Chamilia, Pandora, and other charm bracelet lines.
 The ones made for Pandora were only available in Belgium and have since been retired, they came in white, black, blue, pink, and yellow (some plain silver and some encrusted with CZs).
 For all you ladies who hate having to wear a watch with your bracelets, this is a great solution (if only it were more widely available!).